Skip to content

 Belt tension

-Pipettin Bot achieves motion using a system of pulleys and belts as explained here.
+The MK3 achieves motion using a system of pulleys and belts as explained here.
 For optimal operation it is important that the belt tension is maintained at the correct level.
-Excessive belt tension will contribute to premature bearing wear.
-Insufficient belt tension can also lead to reduced pipetting accuracies.
+Excessive belt tension will contribute to stalling and premature wear.
+Insufficient belt tension can also lead to loss of steps and inaccurate motion.

-All axes on the Pipettin Bot have way to adjust the position of the motors until the belts they drive are tight.
+All axes have way to adjust the position of the motors until the belts they drive are tight.
 The main X and Z belts can also be adjusted by pulling from the belts on a free end, and anchoring it while tight.

-Since belts stretch over time, it it recommended that the user occasionally measures the belt tension and adjust as necessary.
-This can be done with any device that allows you to measure audible frequency in hertz or even manually.
+Since belts settle and stretch over time, we recommend evaluating belt tension and adjusting it as necessary.
+This can be done "by feel" or with a device that can measure audible frequency in hertz (e.g. a guitar tuner).

 Manual method